GiuseppeBellamacina/OmniBot/README.md

 ```

 I used an **Ollama** model to generate the responses, but you can use any other model you want.
 In that case remember to modify the `config.yaml` file in the `chatbot` folder and to include any possible API key in the `.env` file.

+You can also use a model directly from the **Hugging Face** model hub.